johnbender/writing/_posts/2014-06-22-complexity-how-hard-is-that-climb.md

 listed: false
 ---

-difficulty of problems
-- easy vs hard
-- efficient vs inefficient
-- Assuming we're looking for a general solution should I bother trying to come up with some clever way of conquering the problem or are we stuck trying all the different possibilities?

-The purpose of this post is partly to clarify the definition of NP but mostly to clarify difference between NP-hard and NP-complete problems for developers who, like me, have found that the abstract nature of the definitions makes it difficult to develop and intuition for the terms.
+The purpose of this is to clarify difference between NP-hard and NP-complete problems for developers who, like me, have found that the abstract nature of the definitions makes it difficult to develop any intuition for it.

 ## Climbing a Mountain